kiieer/ProjectOne/README.md

 8. There should be logging in the application
 9. All user stories and acceptance criteria must be written out
 10. completed E2E tests using gherkin and selnium for all user stories.

+##ADDITIONAL
+1. Your program should be a singleton.
+2. Your program should have a logger.
+3. Your program should implement Bootstrap CSS.